emilywhittaker1/codeastro_project/README.md

 time of observations (MJD), the relative flux of the variable star (counts), the measured flux of the variable star (counts), the measured flux of the reference star (counts), the location of the target star in pixels, and the location of the reference star in pixels.
+Optionally, it can output a small image of the star and its reference star with their respective apertures and annuli.

 # Documentation:
 Documentation for all of our functions is listed in the html file under